 Can process feeds that are rich in normal paraffins, e.g. Gas-to-Liquids (GTL) and renewable naphthas into high octane gasoline.

-Reduces CO₂ emissions due to reduced need for fuel gas.
+Reduces CO₂ emissions due to reduced need for fuel gas and possibility to use renewable feeds in gasoline production.

 Advantages of Methaforming